walles/bazel-test/README.md

 * Move sources into their own directory
 * Add a `requirements.txt` and make sure our code depends on that
 * Put tests in one directory and code in the other
+* Figure out how to turn everything into a pex-like zip file